infobloxopen/cni-infoblox/README-K8S.md

 CNI Configuration
 -----------------
 This section concerns only with CNI network configuration as it relates to the Infoblox IPAM Driver.
-For details on CNI configuration in general, refer to https://github.com/containernetworking/cni/blob/master/README.md
+For details on CNI configuration in general, refer [here](https://github.com/containernetworking/cni/blob/master/README.md).

 To instruct CNI to execute the Infoblox IPAM plugin for a particular network, specify "infoblox" as the IPAM "type" in the CNI network configuration file (netconf).
 CNI configuration files in a kubernetes environment is typically